jtleek/jobs/README.md

-## Jobs @ Hopkins
+## Jobs @ Fred Hutch

-### For current students at Johns Hopkins
+### For current students at University of Washington

-If you are a current Hopkins student and are interested in working with me come by my office any time the door is open and I'll be happy to talk about open projects.
+If you are a current University of Wasthington student and are interested in working with me come by my office any time the door is open and I'll be happy to talk about open projects.

 I am always excited to talk to students about new projects, it is the [best part of the job](http://simplystatistics.org/2012/10/26/i-love-those-first-discussions-about-a-new-research/)